 I teach a course on Genome Biology, which addresses how genetic systems are structured and how they interact with the organism's natural history.
-The course reflects my research interests, in that it draws connections between genetic processes and the phenotype, or outward appearance and ecology of organisms.
+The course reflects my research interests, in that it draws connections between genetic processes and the phenotype, or outward appearance, and the ecology of organisms.
 As part of this course, there a laboratory section where we conduct novel experiments in genome evolution.

 Some autumn semesters I teach a course called Plants as Models in Organismal Biology (Biol 211): In this course we address various approaches to ecology and evolutionary biology, using plants for our investigations.
-This class includes a substantial field component and exposure to the challenges of deciding on research questions and the means to investigate them.
+This class includes a lab/field component and exposure to the challenges of experimental design.

 In some spring semesters I team teach Adaptation and the Organism, one of the core introductory courses in Biology.